VikramGovindarajan/vikramgovindarajan.github.io/_pages/about.md

 ---

--     Mechanical engineer specialized in modeling nuclear reactors.
+-     Mechanical engineer specialized in modeling and simulation of nuclear reactors.
 -     Interested in scientific computation using coding; Ability in engineering mathematics to solve industrial problems.